 The shaman is also a “power-broker” in the sense of manipulating spiritual power to help people, to put them into a healthy equilibrium. — Michael Harner

 Some inherit the gifts of a specific shamanic specialty.
 Indigenous cultures can identify people with these gifts early in life.
 Therefore, the gifted can receive the mentoring/training they need for their gifts to mature.
-This is not the case in the modern world.
+But this is not the case in the modern world.
 Unfortunately, modern culture often mistakes gifted individuals as mentally ill.
 Our progressive modern paradigm does not have room for those who see beyond the spirit world.

 Thankfully, Western organized religion does not control as much of world opinion as they once did.
 More people are becoming more appreciative of ancient knowledge.
 They acknowledge the historical connection to today’s modern medicine and pharmaceuticals.

-Joseph Campbell & Joseph Campbell’s book The Hero’s Journey, Wikipedia
+(4) Joseph Campbell & Joseph Campbell’s book The Hero’s Journey, Wikipedia